awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 1. You then begin to receive event notifications\.

 **Note**
 When Amazon SNS sends a notification to a subscribed HTTP or HTTPS endpoint, the POST message sent to the endpoint has a message body that contains a JSON document\.
 For more information, see [Amazon SNS Message and JSON Formats](https://docs.aws.amazon.com/sns/latest/dg/sns-message-and-json-formats.html) in the *Amazon Simple Notification Service Developer Guide*\.
+You can use AWS Lambda to process event notifications from a DB instance\.
+For more information, see [Using AWS Lambda with Amazon RDS](https://docs.aws.amazon.com/lambda/latest/dg/services-rds.html) in the *AWS Lambda Developer Guide*\.

 The following section lists all categories and events that you can be notified of\.
 It also provides information about subscribing to and working with Amazon RDS event subscriptions\.